fortifire Terms of Trade

-The following Terms and Conditions apply to any and all works undertaken by Fortifire and shall be read in conjunction with and take precedence over any other agreement or contract document for which Fortifire provides work.
+The following Terms of Trade apply to any and all works undertaken by Fortifire and shall be read in conjunction with and take precedence over any other agreement or contract document for which Fortifire provides work.

-You can choose to scroll down and read the Terms and conditions or click he button below to download a PDF copy.
+You can choose to scroll down and read the Terms of Trade or click he button below to download a PDF copy.

 Please direct any enquiries via email to firstname.lastname@example.org.